Citrus black spot

-Introduction

 Citrus black spot is a fungal disease caused by Phyllosticta citricarpa(previously known as Guignardia citricarpa).
 This Ascomycete fungus affects citrus plants throughout subtropical climates, causing a reduction in both fruit quantity and quality.

 Symptoms include both fruit and leaf lesions, the latter being critical to inter-tree dispersal.
 Strict regulation and management is necessary to control this disease since there are currently not many citrus varieties that are resistant.

 Fungus

 Phyllosticta citricarpa is a plant pathogen, some strains of which cause a leaf condition called black spot on citrus plants.
 As a result, such strains are subject to phytosanitary legislation in the European Union and the United States.

 Metabolite secreted by P. citricarpa have an inhibitory growth effect on some endophytic bacterial species, and stimulatory growth effect on others.

 An isolate of P. citricarpa was found to produce the medically important compound, taxol under certain growth conditions.